DavidZajicek/holbertonschool-shell/init_files_variables_and_expansions/README.md

 12-combinations - print the combinations of all letters except oo 13-print_float - print $NUM with two decimal places 14-decimal_to_hexadcimal - prints decimal number as hexadecimal

+#Advanced Tasks

+15-rot13 - encode and decode text using rot13 encryption, assuming ASCII as the input